wso2/docs-is/en/docs/setup/token-persistence.md

 !!! note "Synchronous token persistence configurations"
     By default
     synchronous token persistence is enabled in WSO2 Identity Server 5.9.0 onwards.
-To indicate how many times to retry in the event of a `CONN_APP_KEY` violation when storing the access token, Navigate to file `<IS_HOME>/repository/conf/deployment.toml` and add the following
+To indicate the number of times to retry in the event of a `CONN_APP_KEY` violation when storing the access token, navigate to file `<IS_HOME>/repository/conf/deployment.toml` and add the following
     configuration.